Parents considering a family beach vacation might be stuck trying to decide where to go or when to travel.

 - Be sure to consider the time of year you’re traveling and how warm the water will be if your family is a “swim in the ocean” family.

-- Be sure to plan ahead for any items you may not be able to get in your destination, or which may be quite a bit more expensive — sunscreen, sound machines for naps, pool and beach toys for example.
+- Be sure to plan ahead for any items you may not be able to get in your destination, or which may be quite a bit more expensive — sunscreen, sound machines for naps, pool and beach toys, for example.

 - If you will be utilizing any babysitting or kids programming, be sure to check the requirements in advance to make sure your children are old enough to participate.

-- For older children and teens, be sure to inquire as to what teen clubs, or individual activities may be available for them to prevent boredom and get your child off their screens.
+- For older children and teens, be sure to inquire as to what teen clubs or individual activities may be available for them to prevent boredom and get your child off their screens.

 Epstein's biggest tip is that families travel in low, or shoulder, season for their beach trip.

-"Traveling in the summer to the Caribbean, for example, can be a fraction of the price of traveling during winter breaks or spring breaks," she said.
+"Traveling in the summer to the Caribbean, for example, can be a fraction of the price of traveling during winter breaks or spring breaks," she says.
 "In addition to being a better value, there are more options as occupancies are lower, weather is warmer often with less wind, and the ocean is much warmer for swimming."

-"The more you avoid traveling over a school break the better value and options you will have."
+"The more you avoid traveling over a school break, the better value and options you will have."